-In a within-subjects experiment, healthy participants will undergo PAS{LTP} and PAS{LTD} protocols (delivered in two different sessions), investigating the spatiotemporal profile of cortical excitability changes (i.e., M1-TEPs) within the motor system before and after the administration of these two M1-PAS protocols.
+In a within-subjects experiment, healthy participants will undergo PAS{LTP} and PAS{LTD} protocols (delivered in two different sessions), investigating the spatiotemporal profile of cortical excitability changes (i.e., M1-TEPs) and connectivity patterns within the motor system before and after the administration of these two M1-PAS protocols.
 MEPs will be recorded as the control variable; namely, we expect that the two protocols would lead to opposite patterns on corticospinal tract excitability, which could be interpreted as LTP- or LTD-like induction within the motor system (Suppa et al., 2017).
 These patterns will serve as operative models to discuss the results found on cortico-cortical measures.
-Indeed, as the positive control condition of our study (H0), we aim to replicate the corticospinal enhancement and inhibition after PAS{LTP} and PAS{LTD} , respectively (Wischnewski & Schutter, 2016).
-Namely, MEPs recorded after PAS{LTP} are expected to have a greater peak-to-peak amplitude than the ones recorded in baseline, and the opposite pattern should be observed for PAS{LTD} .
-This analysis will confirm that our two PAS protocols have effectively induced associative plasticity in the expected direction according to previous literature.
+Indeed, as the positive control condition of our study (H0), we aim to replicate the corticospinal enhancement and inhibition after PAS{LTP} and PAS{LTD}, respectively (Wischnewski & Schutter, 2016).
+Namely, MEPs recorded after PAS{LTP} is expected to have a greater peak-to-peak amplitude than the ones recorded in baseline, and the opposite pattern should be observed for PAS{LTD}.
+This analysis will confirm that our two PAS protocols will be effectively induced in the expected direction according to previous literature.

-Considering PAS effects on early M1-TEP components (i.e., P30 and P60 - H1) reflecting local excitability (e.g., Cash et al., 2017; Esser et al., 2006), for the PAS{LTP} protocol, we expect to replicate the same pattern of modulation found in the study of Costanzo and coworkers (2023) - i.e., enhancement of P30 and P60 amplitude after PAS{LTP} administration.
-For PAS{LTD}, if LTD induction led to the modulation of the same TEP components, we hypothesize that P30 and P60 will show an amplitude reduction.
-Notably, these two components are often used as biomarkers of cortical excitability in studies aimed at assessing the effects of non-invasive neuromodulation techniques inducing LTD/LTP-like phenomena within the motor system through TMS-EEG (for a review, see: Cruciani et al., 2023).
+Considering PAS effects on early M1-TEP components (i.e., P30 and P60 - H1) reflecting local excitability (e.g., Cash et al., 2017; Esser et al., 2006), for the PAS{LTP} protocol, we expect to replicate the same pattern of modulation found in the study of Costanzo and coworkers (2023), i.e., enhancement of P30 and P60 amplitude after PAS{LTP} administration.
+For PAS{LTD}, if LTD induction led to the modulation of the same TEP components, we speculate that P30 and P60 would show an amplitude reduction.
+Crucially, P30 and P60 are often used as biomarkers of cortical excitability in TMS-EEG studies assessing the effects of non-invasive neuromodulation techniques inducing LTD/LTP-like phenomena within the motor system (Cruciani et al., 2023).

-In detail, P30 is thought to reflect fast excitatory mechanisms within M1 local circuitry (Mäki & Ilmoniemi, 2010; Rogasch et al., 2013).
+In detail, P30 is thought to reflect fast excitatory mechanisms within the M1 local circuit (Mäki & Ilmoniemi, 2010; Rogasch et al., 2013).
 Hence, P30 was reported to be positively correlated with MEP amplitude (Ferreri et al., 2011; Mäki & Ilmoniemi, 2010).
 Corroborating this hypothesis, intermittent (iTBS) and continuous (cTBS) theta-burst TMS - used to transiently increase and suppress motor cortex excitability, respectively - influence P30 amplitude in the same direction of MEP modulations.
-For instance, inhibition of P30 was found following cTBS (Vernet et al., 2013), and Gedankien and colleagues (2017) showed that iTBS-induced changes in N15-P30 TEP complex and MEP amplitude were significantly correlated (Gedankien, Fried, Pascual-Leone, & Shafi, 2017).

-On the other hand, P60 has been associated with the activity of recurrent cortico-cortical and corticosubcortical circuits reflecting glutamatergic signal propagation mediated by AMPA receptor activation (Belardinelli et al., 2021).
-Previous TMS-EEG evidence showed that the P60 component can be modulated by drugs influencing gamma-aminobutyric acid (GABA) neurotransmission (Gordon, Belardinelli, Stenroos, Ziemann, & Zrenner, 2022), suggesting that P60 amplitude likely reflects the excitation/inhibition balance of the stimulated region.
+For instance, inhibition of P30 was found following cTBS (Vernet et al., 2013) and Gedankien and colleagues (2017) showed that changes in N15-P30 TEP and MEP amplitudes were significantly correlated (Gedankien, Fried, Pascual-Leone, & Shafi, 2017).
+On the other hand, P60 component has been associated with the activity of recurrent cortico-cortical and cortico-subcortical circuits reflecting glutamatergic signal propagation mediated by AMPA receptor activation (Belardinelli et al., 2021).
+Previous TMS-EEG evidence showed that the P60 component can be modulated by drugs influencing gamma-aminobutyric acid (GABA) neurotransmission (Gordon, Belardinelli, Stenroos, Ziemann, & Zrenner, 2022), suggesting that P60 amplitude likely reflects an excitation/inhibition balance of the stimulated region.
 In fact, different TMS and transcranial direct current stimulation interventions significantly modulated the amplitude of the TMS-evoked P60 after their application (Chung et al., 2019; Mosayebi-Samani et al., 2023).